Get access to everything we publish when you sign up for Outside+.

 A pair of Stanford professors founded the startup LifeLabs this year to create fabrics that combat climate change.
 According to the Department of Energy, if Americans would simply raise their thermostats 2°C higher in summer and 2°C lower in winter, it would save an average of 6,000 pounds of atmospheric carbon per household (about a 20 percent reduction in a home’s total energy use).
 Better temperature-regulating clothing could make that easier.

-Enter the company’s CoolLife fabrics, which are made from polyolefin (think kitchen cling wrap).
+Enter the company’s CoolLife fabrics, which are made from polyethylene (think kitchen cling wrap).
 The material allows 100 percent transmission of infrared radiation—the only known fabric to do so—letting body heat escape faster.
-LifeLabs invented the process of creating knit and woven fabrics from polyolefin: The trick, says LifeLabs CEO Scott Mellin, was to build yarn extrusion and knitting and weaving machines that could handle the material’s low melting temperature (122°C versus nylon’s 220°C).
+LifeLabs invented the process of creating knit and woven fabrics from polyethylene: The trick, says LifeLabs CEO Scott Mellin, was to build yarn extrusion and knitting and weaving machines that could handle the material’s low melting temperature (122°C versus nylon’s 220°C).

 The company’s WarmLife fabrics use a different strategy, employing reflectivity to capture body heat.
 The concept isn’t new, but the WarmLife fabric is breathable enough for the reflective metallic nanocoating to cover 100 percent of its surface (in comparison, Columbia’s Omni-Heat reflective dots cover just a third of their items to maintain breathability).
 The result is a garment that requires 30 percent less insulation for the same CLO value.
 The tech hasn’t hit the market yet, but this summer LifeLabs is releasing 16 garments (insulating parkas and gloves, cooling leggings, and sleepwear) to investors, media, and influencers.